 It’ll scan your DNS configuration to detect DNS settings and allow you to update those settings by changing your nameservers.

 Here’s a complete tutorial on how to set up a Cloudflare Free SSL certificate for your WordPress website.

 Step 1: Create a self-hosted WordPress website.

 Step 2: Sign up for a free Cloudflare account with a valid email address and password.

-No credit card required for a free forever plan.
+No credit card is required for a free forever plan.
 You can log in if you have an existing account with Cloudflare.

 Step 5: Cloudflare will give you nameservers to replace your default ones.
 Change your nameservers to the custom nameservers provided by Cloudflare and save the settings.

-Step 8: Test site to verify whether it is running under HTTPS or not.
+Step 8: Test the site to verify whether it is running under HTTPS or not.
 Otherwise, recheck your settings.

 If you cannot use custom nameservers, try again after removing the registrar lock or contact the support team to guide you further.

 Wait for some time to take effect after you make changes.
 It’ll take a few minutes, but you will not experience any downtime due to this process.